Not sure what to do in Osaka in one day? Worry not!

 - Note: If you want to travel leisurely, consider skipping the next two attractions (Osaka Museum of Housing and Living and Tenjinbashisuji Shopping Street) and getting on the Osaka-jo Gozabune Boat instead.
 The Gozabune Boat ride is a 20-minute ride that takes you around the moats of the Osaka Castle and is completely free with the Osaka pass.
 Afterward, head over to Umeda Sky Building.

 Osaka Museum of Housing and Living (Optional)

-Osaka Museum of Housing and Living features recreation of many of the neighborhood from the Edo Period.
-Visitors can come and immerse yourself in the historic Osaka by wandering down the perfectly re-created streets.
+Osaka Museum of Housing and Living features recreation of many of the neighborhoods from the Edo Period.
+Visitors can come and immerse themselves in the historic Osaka by wandering down the perfectly re-created streets.
 Kimonos are also available for rent for 500 yen an hour.

 The museum itself is relatively small so it shouldn’t take you a long time to see everything.
 Try not to spend more than an hour here and leave by 11:30 AM, there are still many things to see on this Osaka itinerary.

 Exit the museum and you will find yourself next to the famous Tenjinbashisuji Shopping Street.
 As the longest shopping street in Japan, the Tenjinbashisuji Shopping Street spans a total of 2.6 kilometers and takes about 40 minutes to walk its length.